ForNeVeR/TankDriver/Readme.md

 Test
 ----

-This project uses [Xunit][xunit] test library.
+This project uses [xUnit.net][xunit] test library.
 This library provides multiple runners and adapters for various IDE; you're recommended to use whatever fits you better.

-The default cross-platform option is to use `xunit.runner.console` NuGet package and run `TankDriver.Tests` assembly with this runner.
+The default cross-platform option is to use `xunit.runner.console` NuGet package to execute tests from `TankDriver.Tests` assembly.
 It can be done with the following commands on Windows:

 ```console
 > .\packages\xunit.runner.console.2.1.0\tools\xunit.console.exe .\TankDriver.Tests\bin\Debug\TankDriver.Tests.dll
 ```

-On Linux:
+Or the following commands on Linux:

 ```console
 $ mono ./packages/xunit.runner.console.2.1.0/tools/xunit.console.exe ./TankDriver.Tests/bin/Debug/TankDriver.Tests.dll